DannyJo/treegrid-facade-pattern/README.md

         return treeItem;
     }

-This just copies the properties from the teams and players datasource records into the Map the TreeGrid will understand how to handle.
+This copies the properties from the teams and players datasource records into the Map the TreeGrid will understand how to handle.
-Something important to note here is the property called "data" which is the native record from the underlying datasource.
+Something important to note here is the property called __data__ which is the native record from the underlying datasource.
 This will be used on the client side when we edit the items in the TreeGrid.

+## Client side implementation